ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 ### Upload Request

-Clients upload reports by using an HTTP POST to `[leader]/upload`, where `[leader]` is the first entry in the task's aggregator endpoints.
+Clients upload reports by sending an HTTP POST request to `[leader]/upload`, where `[leader]` is the first entry in the task's aggregator endpoints.
 The payload is structured as follows:

 ~~~
 struct {